mahadevhatti/TodoList-App/README.md

 # TodoList-App
-#### It is a basic todoList app, where you can be able to add your tworks you wanted to do.
+#### This app allows you to add a list of tasks you need to complete, or things that you want to do.

 <hr />
 <br />